Contact us

 • Stay with the person until they are in the hospital or until the naloxone wears off.

-This can be between 30 to 90 minutes.
+This is between 30 to 90 minutes.

-• If you opt to not seek medical assistance, stay with the patient for a minimum of three hours to ensure there are no further signs of an overdose.
+• If you opt not to seek medical assistance, stay with the patient for a minimum of three hours to ensure there are no further signs of an overdose.

 • If the person is not okay when they wake up, be sure to call 9-1-1.